jasonldoyle/jasonldoyle/README.md

 ## Hi there 👋

 <h3 align="center">
-Driven data analytics graduate building a strong foundation in Data Analysis, Statistical modeling, Data Visualization and Machine Learning.
+Driven data analyst building a strong foundation in Data Analysis, Statistical modeling, Data Visualization and Machine Learning.
 ---

 Check out some of my recent projects in the Pinned below ⤵️</h4>